 What Caused The Sciatic Nerve Lesion?

 The claimant had had surgery for a separate and unrelated condition.
-After returning from surgery to the ward she was left laying on her left side.
-Patients who have had the type of surgery she had, should be moved periodically to prevent bed-related injuries.
+After returning from surgery to the ward, she was left lying on her left side.
+Patients who have had the type of surgery she had should be moved periodically to prevent bed-related injuries.
 The patient was left lying on the same side for around sixteen hours.
 This medical negligence caused the sciatic nerve injury.
 When the claimant regained consciousness, she tried to move about but found that her left leg was weak, numb and that she had difficulty walking on it.

-Over several months the claimant underwent a number of sciatic nerve injury treatments and investigations.
+Over several months, the claimant underwent a number of sciatic nerve injury treatments and investigations.
 These included studies looking at the muscles and nerves in her leg, as well as an MRI scan to get a better internal picture.
-The sciatic nerve injury treatment discovered a sciatic lesion which interrupted the nerves to the legs muscles and skin.
+The sciatic nerve injury treatment revealed a sciatic lesion which interrupted the nerves to the leg muscles and skin.

 Consequences Of The Sciatic Nerve Lesion

 The sciatic nerve lesion symptoms were both serious and permanent.
 Despite nerve lesion treatment, the claimant was left with lasting discomfort and pain in her left leg.
 There was also a permanently altered sensation in the outer side of the affected foot.
-One of the most noticeable sciatic nerve lesion symptoms she was left with was a foot drop, leaving her unable to properly lift her foot off the ground.
-The growth of the foot was somewhat stunted and left two sizes smaller than the unaffected foot. t the time of the claim, the claimant was only able to walk for a few minutes at a time and could not participate in physical activities.
+One of the most noticeable sciatic nerve lesion symptoms she was left with was a foot drop, leaving her unable to lift her foot off the ground properly.
+The growth of the foot was somewhat stunted, resulting in it being two sizes smaller than the unaffected foot.
+At the time of the claim, the claimant was only able to walk for a few minutes at a time and could not participate in physical activities.
 She also found it difficult to navigate stairs.

 The Sciatic Nerve Lesion Injury Claim And Settlement Award

-Solicitors for the claimant alleged that the sciatic nerve causes were medical negligence on the part of the nursing staff.
-In the allegation, they showed that the sciatic nerve causes were due to what is called a pressure palsy of the sciatic nerve.
+Solicitors for the claimant alleged that the sciatic nerve damage was caused by medical negligence on the part of the nursing staff.
+In the allegation, they showed that the sciatic nerve damage was due to what is called a pressure palsy of the sciatic nerve.
 This happened as the claimant was left in the same position in bed for sixteen hours.
 Nursing staff should have changed her position during this time, and it was alleged that it was negligent not to have done so.
-The defendant denied the allegation and countered that the sciatic nerve injury symptoms were connected to medication the claimant was prescribed.
+The defendant denied the allegation and countered that the sciatic nerve injury symptoms were connected to the medication the claimant was prescribed.

 After negotiation between solicitors for the defendant and claimant, the settlement for the sciatic nerve injury was eventually settled at £400,000.
 The claimant used the money to help live a more independent life and to cope with her sciatic nerve lesion injury.